maxiaohao/jsdx-opensource-camp-2016/easybuy-distributed/src/main/script/README.md

 - `docker ps -a` lists all containers.
 - sshd are also enabled in the containers so that you could ssh to them (`root/password`) in case you access from some other hosts in the private network.
 - There are some `delete-*.sh` and `kill-*.sh` scripts you can make use of if you need to clear up things quickly.
-- It is recommended to pull the official centos 6 image to local (`docker pull centos:6`) because all our images are based on it and that will accelerate repeated common image rebuilding opeartion.

 # Specs #